mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Vue-Router

+This is the most popular routing library for Vue.
+It was developed by and is maintained by the Vue team.

 The vue-router library maps URLs to components and supports navigation between "pages" using the `<router-link>` elements.
 The current route can also be changed from JavaScript code by calling `this.$router.go` or `this.$router.push`.
 The current route is render in a `<router-view>` element that is typically rendered by the top-most component.

+Some applications do not need the features of a router.
+For applications that do not need the URL to change for different "pages" of the app, it's possible to change pages by using `v-if`, `v-else-if`, and `v-else` in the top component to choose a component to render based on a "route" value.

 For more detail, see <https://router.vuejs.org/guide/>.

 ## More on Vue CLI